NewAlexandria/learning-economies/presentation-slides.md

 ---

-## Slide 21: The Future of Human Capital
+# The Future of Human Capital

 **Meta-Competencies in the AI Era**